AyraBlack/anaudr-carousel-system/carousel-rules.md

 - stronger accent only for key contrast words, big numbers, or punch phrases

 Do not make the whole slide fight for attention.

+## Premium card hierarchy rule

+When a slide uses cards, prefer a 3-layer card hierarchy when appropriate:

+1. icon or emoji
+2. subtitle / label / lead phrase in accent color
+3. main explanatory text

+This structure is preferred over flat cards with only text.

+### Card behavior
+Cards should often include:
+- one visual anchor at the top or left
+- one short colored subtitle or lead phrase
+- one main text block underneath

+### Color behavior inside cards
+The subtitle or lead phrase may use:
+- orange
+- coral
+- yellow
+- blue/cyan when appropriate in dark mode

+The colored subtitle should create hierarchy, not decoration.

+### Goal
+Cards should feel like premium information modules, not simple dark text boxes.